• Artist : Maryse Casol

 • Photos at Christian Faure : Mickaël Casol

-Make your home or office legendary, buy now your Maryse Casol painting Roses et Lys!
+Make your home, office or museum legendary, buy now your Maryse Casol painting Roses et Lys!

 Painted by Maryse Casol in 2007, using Sennelier oil made in Paris, France at 3 Quai Voltaire facing the Louvre (painting of choice by the greatest artists since 1887, such as Degas, Cézanne and Picasso) , on a custom cotton canvas, mounted on a frame in linden wood made by Bambino Gianfrancesco, owner of Les Cadres et Moulures Majestic, one of the best Italian artisans in the world.